Get started with the Chinese language

 Here is a basic introduction to the Chinese language.
 The best way to learn any language is to listen to a native speaker and then see what they make of your pronunciation.
 Chinasage does not provide a language course, we offer only a brief introductory guide.

 The official and predominant Chinese dialect is Mandarin or 普通话 pǔ tōng huà literally universal common speech; it is also known as the Beijing dialect.
 In southern China and around Shanghai the spoken language is markedly different and the locals may not understand putonghua, however they will be able to read the written characters and may be able to understand the written form called ‘pinyin’.

 Pinyin, formally known as Hanyu Pinyin (汉语拼音) is a way of expressing spoken Chinese using the roman (Western) alphabet; it literally means ‘spelled-out sounds’.
-Pinyin strictly defines which sound can follow which other sound; for example, there are very few words that begin with a vowel.
+Pinyin has rules as to which sound can follow each other; for example, words that do not generally begin with a vowel sound.
 Here is a table of the sounds used in putonghua with a guide to how to pronounce them.
 Pinyin does not use the same range of sounds as in English, some are similar while others are totally new.
 As this is an introduction, we skim over the use of tone for vowels, we will come to these later.
 Our first section is a rough guide to the pronunciation of Chinese which are made up of a first consonant part followed by a final vowel sound.
 Not all the possible combinations of initial and final parts are used.
 With these restrictions some sound combinations can not be made in Chinese giving problems when foreign words and names are translated; for example Marx is transliterated Ma-ke-si and Mozart as Mò-zhā-tè

 |b||b||b is quite close to p beg|